-As you would expect, both Betfair and bet365 are better than most of the competition.
-It’s also worth taking a look at 888sport who came out well in some of the other markets like round betting.
-But the results showed that Sun Bets have the highest odds overall.
+As you would expect, Betfair and Bet365 are better than most of the competition.
+But the results showed that 888Sport have the highest odds overall and came out well in some of the other markets like round betting.

 Best Bookies For Boxing In-Play Betting

 Many people who watch boxing like to place their bets in-play.
 This can give a distinct advantage.
 If you can spot when a fighter is starting to get tired, or has been shaken by a big punch from his opponent, you can react to that and place your bets accordingly.

 So if you want to be able to take advantage of situations like this, there are three things you need to ask your online bookie:

 - Do they turn all or most of their boxing markets In-Play?